jtdaugherty/vty/README.md

 * Supports all ANSI SGR-modes (defined in console_codes(4)) with a type-safe interface.

-* Properly handles cleanup.
+* Properly handles cleanup, but not due to signals.

 # Known Issues

+* Signal handling of STOP, TERM and INT are non existent.

-* The character encoding of the output terminal is assumed to be UTF-8.
+* The character encoding of the terminal is assumed to be UTF-8.

-* Minimal support for special keys on terminals other than the linux-console.
-(F1-5 and arrow keys should work, but anything shifted isn't likely to.)
+* Terminfo is assumed to be correct unless the terminal (as declared by TERM) starts with xterm or ansi.
+This means that some terminals will not have correct special key support (shifted F10 etc)

 * Uses the TIOCGWINSZ ioctl to find the current window size, which appears to be limited to Linux and *BSD.